freddyb/homepage/content/pages/03-now.md

 Title: Now
 Slug: now

-*Last Updated: April 2026*
+*Last Updated: August 2026*

+Given that I am updating this just a few times a year, the "now" bit shouldn't be taken too literally.
-Here's a list of thigs that are currently happening.
-Or at least soon.
+So here's a list of thigs that happened just recently, are happening right now are about to happen very soon.

 ### Life